Mufabo/Policy-Gradient-Flappy-Bird/README.md

 To do this, I created a input and output queues using `multiprocessing.Queue()`, and replaced key presses in [flappy.py](flappy.py) with commands taken from the input queue.
 Once the action was completed, the new `state`, `reward`, and `done` status is returned to the agent via the output queue.

-In addition to the above, I created a train mode where the background and ground are replaced by black textures, random pipe and bird colours are removed, and all sounds are removed.
+In addition to the above, for training purposes I replaced the background and ground by black textures, removed random pipe and bird colours, and removed all sounds.
-In test mode, these features remain as they originally were.

 I also fixed a bug where flying too high up allowed the user to score infinite points with ease (thanks to my agent finding it through exploration).